-In the name, image and likeness era, every player has a price tag and every program has a budget.
+In the name, image and likeness era, every player has a price tag and every program a budget.
 Where “transfers-down” — drops from high- to mid- to low-major schools — were once reserved for the athletes who couldn’t cut it, they’re now a tool for players to chase starter’s minutes and an NIL payday.

-In this year’s crop of transfers-down are NCAA Tournament heroes, conference players of the year and unicorns — together, one of the most diverse groups in basketball.
+In this year’s crop of transfers-down are NCAA Tournament heroes, conference players of the year and unicorns — together, one of the most diverse groups in college basketball.

 Hoops HQ has partnered with The Portal Report to rank them, and draw attention to the depth of mid-major talent as the 2026 offseason gets underway.